Courses

 Beth’s research engages with surfers, open-water swimmers, fishermen, and recreational water users, to raise awareness of both the health impacts and benefits of our blue spaces.
 Their experiences help inform public policy and community action around pollution and hidden bacteria or algae blooms in the water, which can cause stomach bugs, skin and ear infections.
 Clean waters are vital for local communities, businesses, families, and wildlife, all of which can suffer from contamination and invasive species.

-From Waves to Workshops
+From waves to workshops

 To bring the science closer to home, Beth hosted a Water Quality Workshop at the National Surf Centre in Strandhill which combined creativity and community action to protect Sligo’s local waters.
 Participants explored how testing works, observed bacteria colonies, and shared their personal experiences of the sea.